-&lt;sup>1 King's College London (2015) Understanding the health impacts of air pollution in London
+1 King's College London (2015) Understanding the health impacts of air pollution in London

 The information included within this section of the report is very general in nature.
 The source apportionment data included describes emission sources in broad categories nationally, without quantifying the contribution that each source makes to areas exceeding air quality standards, or the extent of the impact on health.
 Overall the sources are inadequately described and the document down plays the role of road transport.
-For example, data included for primary PM2.5 indicates that 38% is from domestic wood and coal burning, while 'industrial' combustion accounts for 16%.
+For example, data included for primary $PM{2.5}$ indicates that 38% is from domestic wood and coal burning, while 'industrial' combustion accounts for 16%.
 No further details are provided.
-These estimates are considerably different to the London Atmospheric Emissions Inventory (LAEI) figures for London as a whole, with approximately 2% arising from coal, solid fuels and oil from commercial and domestic fuels, with a far greater contribution of 59% from road transport.
+Figures for London show that the majority of boroughs (especially in central and inner London) have a greater contribution from road transport (59%)2.
 While methodology will account for some differences, there is concern that the data is not helpful in contributing to an understanding of the problem.